-Christina Wasson, Associate Professor; Ph.D., Yale University.
-Virtual and face-to-face communication in the workplace; usercentered design of products and technologies; organizational culture; human-computer interaction; video ethnography; how visitors experience museums.
+Christina Wasson, Professor; Ph.D., Yale University.
+Virtual and face-to-face communication in the workplace; user-centered design of products and technologies; organizational culture; human-computer interaction; video ethnography; how visitors experience museums.

-The Master of Science or Master of Arts degree in Applied Anthropology teaches you to take informed and thoughtful action as a street-level practitioner, an administrator, an agency-based researcher or a program evaluator.
-A dual degree is available in Applied Anthropology and Public Health through a cooperative effort with the UNT Health Science Center at Fort Worth.
-The master’s program also prepares you to enter a doctoral program.
+The Master of Science or Master of Arts degree in Applied Anthropology teaches you to take informed and thoughtful action as a street-level practitioner, administrator, agency-based researcher or program evaluator.
+A dual degree is also available in Applied Anthropology and Public Health through a cooperative effort with the UNT Health Science Center at Fort Worth.
+The master's programs can prepare you to enter a doctoral program, as well.

-Our faculty members have expertise in a wide range of areas such as migration, race and ethnicity, sustainable communities, and bilingual education.
-Their research has explored:
+In addition to their geographic expertise, our faculty members have extensive backgrounds in migration, race and ethnicity, sustainable communities, and bilingual education.
+Some of their research has explored:

-You are not required to choose a specific track in the program, but the Department of Anthropology offers several specialties.
+You're not required to choose a specific track, but the department offers several specialties.

-Anthropology of Education focuses on understanding various aspects related to the educational process.
+Anthropology of Education focuses on understanding different aspects of the educational process.

 Business, Technology and Design Anthropology includes the areas of communication in the workplace, consumer behavior, diversity, globalization, human-computer interaction, marketing, organizational analysis and change, teams, and user-centered design.

-Environmental and Ecological Anthropology includes community-based conservation of natural and cultural resources, cultural landscapes/seascapes, environmental justice, ethnoecology, globalization and environmental policy, human ecology, indigenous peoples and protected areas, political ecology, traditional ecological knowledge, sustainable development, and world views concerning the environment.
+Environmental and Ecological Anthropology includes community-based conservation of natural and cultural resources, cultural landscapes and seascapes, environmental justice, ethnoecology, globalization and environmental policy, human ecology, indigenous peoples and protected areas, political ecology, traditional ecological knowledge, sustainable development and world views concerning the environment.

-Medical Anthropology focuses on health issues of ethnic minorities, migrants and/or refugees; healthcare delivery; indigenous medicine; and public health.
+Medical Anthropology focuses on health issues of ethnic minorities, migrants and refugees; healthcare delivery; indigenous medicine; and public health.

-You will need to meet the admission requirements for the Toulouse Graduate School as well as the following program requirements:
+You'll need to meet the admission requirements for the Toulouse Graduate School® and specific program requirements.
+Program requirements include:

 More details are available at the Anthropology website.

-Specific course requirements and descriptions are available in the catalog.
+The M.S./M.P.H. dual degree requires 63 credit hours, including thesis.
+Specific course requirements and descriptions are available in our catalog.

-The department funds a number of scholarships to help you pursue your master’s degree.
-The graduate committee recommends nominees based on their firstyear status and academic achievements.
-On-campus students must take a minimum of 9 credit hours, and online students must take a minimum of 6 credit hours.
+The department funds scholarships and tuition waivers to help you pursue your master's degree.
+The graduate committee recommends nominees based on their first-year status and academic achievements.
+On-campus students must take at least 9 credit hours, while online students must take at least 6 credit hours.